junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 published: true
 ---

-[AWS Lambda][aws-lambda] is a serverless compute service that lets you run code without having to deal with servers.
+[AWS Lambda][aws-lambda] is a serverless compute service that lets you run code without having to manage servers.
 It has gained popularity for its cost-effectiveness, scalability, and has been known for its ease of use with established programming languages like Python, JavaScript, and Java.
 However, it hasn't always been straightforward to use with Rust, a language that has gained popularity and a huge following over the past few years.
 In this post, we'll explore